 Did you know that some taxes are confusing to the government to collect?
-One of these taxes is withholding tax train law.
+One of these taxes is the withholding tax train law.
 What is really the impact of train law on withholding tax?
-Does it make better or get worst?
+Does it make it better or get worst?
 Let’s see the impact of train law on withholding tax.

 In this article, you will know the increase or decrease in the withholding tax rate and any changes to creditable and expanded withholding tax.
 These updates discuss the new withholding tax rates, withholding tax tables and how to compute withholding tax.
 Let’s understand first what we should learn from this withholding tax under train law 2018.

 Tax withheld by the government can be refunded by the recipient if the total tax withheld is more significant than the actual fee to be paid by the recipient of income.
+For more details, visit the BIR Homepage.

 Some taxes could be challenging for the government to collect.
 Here are some updates of income that are subject to withholding tax.